Your Corporation Tax Deadline for a 31 March 2026 Year End

 Can You Change Your Year End to Avoid the 31 March Rush?

 You can change your company's accounting reference date with Companies House.
 But you cannot do it purely to extend a filing deadline.
-If you change your year end mid-year, you create a short accounting period, which still has its own filing deadline 9 months after it ends.
+If you change your year end mid-year, you create a short accounting period, which still has its own CT600 filing deadline 12 months after it ends (and Companies House accounts due 9 months after it ends).

 For example, if you change from 31 March to 31 December partway through the year, you will have a short period from 1 April to 31 December.
-That short period still needs a CT600 filed by 30 September of the following year.
+That short period still needs a CT600 filed by 31 December of the following year (12 months after the short period ends).
 You do not get extra time.

 If you are considering a year end change, speak to your accountant first.
 The administrative cost of managing a short period often outweighs any perceived benefit of moving away from the March rush.